jbatson5/SCALE-test/docs/MAVRIC.rst

 warning will be generated to remind the user of this limitation.

-By default, MAVRIC instructs Denovo not to perform outer iterations for neutron problems if the cross-section library contains upscatter groups.
+By default, MAVRIC instructs Denovo not to perform outer iterations for neutron problems if the cross section library contains upscatter groups.
 This is because the time required calculating the fluxes using upscatter can be significantly longer than without.
-For problems where thermal neutrons are an important part of the transport or tallies, the user should specify the keyword “upScatter=1” in the importance map block.
+For problems in which thermal neutrons are an important part of the transport or tallies, the user should specify the keyword “upScatter=1” in the importance map block.
 This will instruct Denovo to perform the outer iterations for the upscatter groups, giving more accurate results but taking a much longer time for the discrete-ordinates calculation.

-When doing a MAVRIC calculation using a coarse-group energy structure for Denovo (for example with the 27/19 library) but a fine-group energy structure (with the 200/47 library) for the final Monaco calculation, the source biasing parameters are determined on the coarse-group
+When performing a MAVRIC calculation using a coarse-group energy structure for Denovo (for example with the 27/19 library) but a fine-group energy structure (with the 200/47 library) for the final Monaco calculation, the source biasing parameters are determined on the coarse-group